vinaygoel/ars-workshop/README.md

 ```
 cd ars-workshop
 ```
+All exercises will be run from this directory.

 ##### Download Libraries #####

 This will install about a dozen different libraries necessary for the workshop exercises.
-All libraries should download in under two minues (depending on download speeds)
+All libraries should download in under two minutes (depending on download speeds)

 To download software libraries needed for the workshop, run: